 In a very solution-focused way of approaching the subject of change, William Miller and Stephen Rollnick studied thousands of people and looked at what they were doing in order to make transformational changes in their lives.
 Looking for some type of pattern.

 The Stages of Change Model

-One of the aspects of MI which is most well-known is the Transtheoretical Model or the Stages of Change Model, credited to James Prochaska and Carlo DiClemente.
+One of the aspects of MI which is most well-known is the Trans-Theoretical Model or the Stages of Change Model, credited to James Prochaska and Carlo DiClemente.
 This has become one of the most researched and scientifically validated models used to help explain change.
-The model asserts that change has a number of distinct phases each of us go through whenever we experience change.
+The model asserts that change has a number of distinct phases we each go through just before or when we experience change.

 Precontemplation: Where there is no intention of changing behaviour.
 The person may be unaware that a problem exists.

 Contemplation: The person becomes more aware that there is a problem, but has made no commitment to change.
 A substantial amount of time can be spent on this stage because many people may not find themselves ready to commit to making a change.
 They remain in this stage, perhaps feeling stuck as they go back and forth between measuring the bests and costs of behavioural change.